immunogenomics/sc-h2/README.md

 Preprint now available at https://www.medrxiv.org/content/10.1101/2023.02.24.23286364v1

+All scripts required to reproduce the analysis in this paper can also be found at: https://doi.org/10.5281/zenodo.8436010

 Contact: Anika Gupta anikagupta@g.harvard.edu

 To follow along with the analyses described in the manuscript, we would recommend using the scripts in the following directory order: